Cutting the cord on cable and satellite TV

 It was reported recently that 800,000 US households are cutting the cord from cable TV to internet and streaming sources for their entertainment and news.

 This is not a huge number in the general scope of things.
 But it will be.
 We guarantee it.
 Change is coming and it will be here faster than you can say, “Blockbuster”.

 Markets, financial markets aside, always seek economies.
 They naturally trend towards efficiencies.
 The efficiencies in cable and satellite TV have changed permanently.
 Let us explain.

-Back in the 70s, television for most Americans consisted of 5-10 channels: Three major broadcast networks (four, if you include PBS), and a few local UHF channels.
+Back in the 70s, television for most Americans consisted of 5-10 channels.
+Three major broadcast networks (four, if you include PBS), and a few local UHF channels.
 The market clamored for more choices and better reception quality.

 Every new solution creates more problems and, when those problems are addressed, a new economy evolves.
 The early cable days are a prime example of this phenomenon.
 The original cable boxes had 26 channels.
-The four main networks, PBS, Channel 9 out of Chicago, 17 out of Atlanta, and a smattering of new arrivals such as ESPN, USA, and of course premium stations like HBO that played movies.
+The four main networks, PBS, Channel 9 out of Chicago, 17 out of Atlanta, and a smattering of new arrivals such as ESPN, USA.
+And, of course, premium stations like HBO that played movies.

 Because of compression technologies, we can now stream high-resolution video directly to our TV sets and computers.
-That is why Netflix is thriving and Blockbuster, which had the content and resources to change but refused to adapt, is vanishing.
+That is why Netflix is thriving and Blockbuster, which had the content and resources to change but refused to adapt, has vanished.
 You can watch movies from Netflix and TV from Hulu instantly, or even download them from iTunes.
 (Which is why the brand promise of Time Warner Cable, “The Power of You,” can no longer be fulfilled.)

 What To Do?

-I’m betting on Google.
+We’re betting on Google.